MHeironimus/ArduinoJoystickLibrary/README.md

 # Arduino Joystick Library
 #### Version 2.0.5
 This library can be used with Arduino IDE 1.6.6 (or above) to add one or more joysticks (or gamepads) to the list of HID devices an [Arduino Leonardo](https://www.arduino.cc/en/Main/ArduinoBoardLeonardo) or [Arduino Micro](https://www.arduino.cc/en/Main/ArduinoBoardMicro) (or any Arduino clone that is based on the ATmega32u4) can support.
+This library will also work with the [Arduino Due](https://www.arduino.cc/en/Main/ArduinoBoardDue), thanks to [@Palakis](https://github.com/Palakis).
+A complete list of supported boards can be found in the [Wiki](https://github.com/MHeironimus/ArduinoJoystickLibrary/wiki/Boards).
 This will not work with Arduino IDE 1.6.5 (or below) or with non-32u4 based Arduino devices (e.g. Arduino UNO, Arduino MEGA, etc.).

 ## Features
 The joystick or gamepad can have the following features: